-The Alzheimer's Association and AIM have endorsed the Nursing Home Reform Modernization Act which would help ensure high-quality care by establishing an Advisory Council on Skilled Nursing Facility Rankings under Medicare and Nursing Facility Rankings under Medicaid at the Department of Health and Human Services (HHS).
-This new Advisory Council would provide HHS with recommendations on how to rank high-rated and low-rated facilities, with information on those rankings posted publicly to the Nursing Home Compare website.
+Additionally, AIM and the Alzheimer's Association have endorsed Chairman Casey and Senator Toomey's Nursing Home Reform Modernization Act which would help ensure high-quality care by establishing an Advisory Council on Skilled Nursing Facility Rankings under Medicare and Nursing Facility Rankings under Medicaid at the Department of Health and Human Services (HHS).
+This new Advisory Council would provide HHS with recommendations on how to rank high rated and low-rated facilities, with information on those rankings posted publicly to the Nursing Home Compare website.
 Importantly, the Special Focus Facility Program would transition to the low-rated facility program and Quality Improvement Organizations would work with those low-rated facilities to improve their quality of care through on-site consultation and educational programming.
 When choosing a facility for themselves or their loved ones, families deserve to have all the information available in a clear, easily digestible way.
-We appreciate that this bipartisan bill also directs HHS to utilize focus groups and consumer testing to ensure these ratings are easily understood by older adults, individuals with disabilities, and family caregivers.
+We appreciate that this bipartisan bill also directs HHS to utilize focus groups and consumer testing to ensure these ratings are easily understood by older adults, individuals with disabilities and family caregivers.